-Lunar Way is what I would call a “banking light” experience.
-You get a Visa debit card with no fancy features or tricks, an app to administer your account and - the killer feature - 4% interest up to 50.000 DKK which ain’t too bad in these times!
+Lunar is what I would call a “banking light” experience.
+You get a Visa debit card with no fancy features or tricks and an app to administer your account, including saving goals.
+This is my primary way of organising smaller savings.

 How it works

 With Lunar you get a standard debit card with a nice app to keep track of saving goals and spendings.
 You can setup recurring payments to other accounts or to your goals.
 You can pay bills normally (GIRO kort) or by taking a picture of your actual bill and Lunar will pay it for you.
 You can setup automatically payments using PBS and you can receive payments from the government.

 In 2020 Lunar gained a banking license which means deposits of up to €100.000 are protected.

 If you use their online support, be prepared for an informal communication style with kindness, emojis and GIFs.
 As a 38 year old I might be on the outer edge of their target group!
 But they are quick to resolve my issues.